Atopic Dermatitis

 Atopic Dermatitis Symptoms

 The most common symptom of atopic dermatitis is dry and itchy skin.
 Itching can be severe and is often worse at night.
 Patients may also develop red, brown, or gray patches on the skin.
 These are most common in areas including the elbows, knees, hands, feet, wrists, ankles, neck, chest, or eyelids.
 Infants also commonly have atopic dermatitis patches on the face or scalp.
 The skin can develop small bumps, which may occasionally leak fluid or crust, especially when scratched.
-Thickened or scaly skin is also common.
-Finally, patients may experience swelling and tenderness as a result of scratching.
+Thickened or scaly skin is also common, especially in severe eczema.
+Finally, patients may experience swelling and tenderness as a result of scratching the developing atopic dermatitis.

 Liz Damstetter, MD